bzw133/SHAARP.ml/docs/output.md

 #### Polar Plots

+[comment: Akash - Please update the polar plot figure after I include the varphi ticks]
 ![polar](./img/polar.png)

-The sub-panel shows the polar plots of the reflected and transmitted intensities of the second harmonic wave as a function of the incident polarization angle $\varphi$. $\psi$ refers to the analyzer angle. [:question: show \varphi ticks ​in the polar plot]
+The sub-panel shows the polar plots of the reflected and transmitted intensities of the second harmonic wave as a function of the incident polarization angle $\varphi$. $\psi$ refers to the analyzer angle.

 #### Fresnel Coefficients Figure

+!!! note
-Note: This sub-panel is available only if `Generate Fresnel Coefficients Plot` is checked in the `Calculation Controls` in the input panel.
+	This sub-panel is available only if `Generate Fresnel Coefficients Plot` is checked in the `Calculation Controls` in the input panel.

 ![fresnel_op](./img/fresnel_op.png)